abdihakim-said/jenkins-ha-cicd-on-aws/README.md

-# 🚀 Jenkins High Availability CI Infrastructure Solution
+# 🚀 Jenkins High Availability CI Infrastructure Solution – AWS Based

-## 📘 Overview
+## 📘 Project Overview

-This project delivers a **secure, scalable, and highly available Jenkins CI/CD platform** built entirely on AWS, designed with full automation, enterprise-grade security, and production-level reliability.
+As a **DevOps Consultant at Luul Solutions**, I was engaged by a client to deliver a **highly available, secure, and fully automated Jenkins CI/CD platform on AWS**.
+The client's infrastructure relied on EC2-based deployments with no containerization, making it critical to build a scalable CI system that supports legacy workloads without compromising modern DevSecOps practices.

 ✅ I was solely responsible for designing, building, automating, and securing the entire infrastructure — aligning DevOps best practices with business objectives.